morrisyoung/eQTL_v4_script/README.md

 From that paper, we use the following file as the GWAS SNPs (originally from NHGRI GWAS SNP catalog June 2011): Gwascatalog.june2011.positions.bed, from “http://ftp.ebi.ac.uk/pub/databases/ensembl/encode/supplementary/integration_data_jan2011/byDataType/GWAS/jan2011/".

 I treat each snp site as one source, though there may be several snp-phenotype associations at that site.
 This assumes that the associated phenotypes may be correlated themselves, so that site only contributes once.
-That’s why we use the above file.
+That’s why we use the above file, "Gwascatalog.june2011.positions.bed".

 As we also know the learned chromatin states with their chromosome positions (from Roadmap Epigenomics project), we can calculate the following: the % of the GWAS SNP set overlapping with one chromatin state divided by the % of the total segments this chromatin state class makes up.
 This is the enrichment value we need for down-stream analysis.